 Erik Simpson is the author of Literary Minstrelsy, 1770-1830: Minstrels and Improvisers in British, Irish, and American Literature (2008) and Mercenaries in British and American Literature, 1790–1830: Writing, Fighting, and Marrying for Money (2010), in addition to articles on British literature, Transatlantic literature, and the use of digital technologies in undergraduate teaching.
 His current work focuses on the theory and practice of digital pedagogy, as well as developing the physical, institutional, and inter-institutional structures to support such practice.

-Christina Boyles is an Andrew W. Mellon Postdoctoral Scholar of Digital Humanities at the University of Iowa.
-In this position, she participates in the Digital Bridges initiative with Grinnell College and the University of Iowa.
-She also assists with the certificate in Public Digital Humanities at the University of Iowa.
+Christina Boyles was an Andrew W. Mellon Postdoctoral Scholar of Digital Humanities at the University of Iowa.
+In this position, she participated in the Digital Bridges initiative with Grinnell College and the University of Iowa.
+She also assisted with the certificate in Public Digital Humanities at the University of Iowa.

 Her research interests include text analysis, digital storytelling, instructional design, and multicultural American literature.
 Her forthcoming work will appear in Feminist Debates in the Digital Humanities and Digital Diversity.
 Her published work is available in the Southern Literary Journal, South Central Review, Plath Profiles, Pupil, and The Write Book.
 To contact her, write to firstname.lastname@example.org or tweet to @clboyles.